proofzero/rollupid/rdf/README.md

 $ bazel build //rdf:*
 ```

-This generates a collection of JSON3 and N-Quad files under `bazel-out` that can be uses as dependencies in other parts of the build.
+This generates a collection of JSON3 and N-Quad files under `bazel-out` that can be used as dependencies in other parts of the build.

 ## prefixes